 2. Learn Coding Through Apps

 Learning to code has become easier these days, as there are numerous applications out there that help you learn to code online.
-You can download those applications on your Android and iOS mobile devices and learn coding from anywhere, anytime.
+You can download those applications on your Android and iOS mobile devices and learn to code anywhere, anytime.
 Some popular coding applications are SoloLearn, CodeHub, Grasshopper, Encode, etc.

 3. Coding Bootcamps